 The GCI Alaska United (AU) Aleutians Fiber Project is underway!
 GCI is constructing an 800+ mile subsea fiber system to serve some of the nation’s most remote communities.
-Running from Kodiak along the south side of the Alaska Peninsula to Unalaska, the bold project will deliver urban-level speed, service and reliability for the first time to the communities of Unalaska, King Cove, Sand Point, Akutan, Chignik Bay, and Larsen Bay.
-GCI expects to turn up service in Unalaska later this year.
-And we’re not turning up just any service — we’re turning up 2 gig internet speeds and closing the digital divide in the region!
+Running from Kodiak along the south side of the Alaska Peninsula to Unalaska, the bold project will deliver urban-level speed, service and reliability for the first time to the communities of Unalaska, King Cove, Sand Point, Akutan, Chignik Bay, Larsen Bay, Chignik Lagoon, Chignik Lake, Cold Bay, False Pass, Ouzinkie, and Port Lions.
+GCI turned up service in Unalaska in 2022, Sand Point in 2023, and King Cove in 2024, bringing 2.5 gig internet speeds to consumers and closing the digital divide in each community!
+GCI expects to turn up service in more communities in 2024.

 What’s life like in the Aleutians?
 We think it’s pretty close to perfect.
 The region consists of 14 large islands and 55 smaller islands that have been home to the Unangax̂ and Alutiiq Alaska Native peoples for thousands of years.
 The islands are full of lush tundra, bountiful waters, and rugged landscapes.
 Our team is grateful to build out a project in a region filled with beauty and steeped in Alaska history.
 We are mindful of the history and respectful of the culture as we build out across the region.
 To help safely identify and preserve any historic artifacts that might be unearthed during GCI’s AU-Aleutians Fiber Project, we are partnering with local archaeological experts.
 We also work closely with local communities, whether that’s partnering with local governments and tribal authorities or hosting community events to make sure everyone’s voice is heard.